 A table indicating the number of votes to which each Member of the IPU is entitled shall be distributed at the opening of the Assembly.

 1. Assembly votes shall be taken only after due notice has been given by the President.

 2. Results of votes by secret ballot shall be ascertained by the Tellers appointed by the Assembly.

 1. Any delegate may request that part, or each paragraph, of a text submitted to the Assembly be put to the vote separately.

-2. If any objection is raised, the request for division shall be voted on without debate.
+2. If any objection is raised, the request for division of the text shall be voted on without debate.

-1. Nobody may interrupt a vote once it has commenced, except to obtain clarification as to the manner in which the voting is being conducted.
+1. Nobody may interrupt a vote once it has commenced, except to obtain clarification on the manner in which the voting is being conducted.

 3. No explanation of vote shall be admissible on amendments and procedural motions.